 Before we do that, we need to be on the same page conceptually.
 When I choose the first value from the combo box it will give me 1 in the cell link.
 However, I will not get the value what is chosen.
 So I have given a serial number for my business segment and then apply vlookup to get the name.
 I have tried to illustrate this concept in the picture below.

 Now you can see from the picture below, to get the name of the business segment I have applied a vlookup formula.
 So when you will choose the 2nd value from the box then cell link will populate 2 and then a vlookup formula will help you to get the name of the business segment.

-After setting this, we can concentrate on VBA code for a dashboard in excel.
+Now, We can concentrate on VBA code for a dashboard in excel:

 Now I have written a small VBA code.
 You need to press Alt + F11 and then insert a new module and paste the below VBA code.

 Sub MarketwiseSalesSummary() Dim lr As Integer Dim i As Integer lr = Cells(Rows.Count, 4).End(xlUp).Row For i = 6 To lr Dim sumvalue As Double sumvalue = Application.WorksheetFunction.SumIfs(Sheets("Raw Data").Range("N2:N68620"), Sheets("Raw Data").Range("B2:B68620"), Sheets("Market wise Sales Summary").Range(“D” & i), Sheets("Raw Data").Range("J2:J68620"), Sheets("Market wise Sales Summary").Range(“AB4”)) Cells(i, 5).Value = sumvalue Next i End Sub

 Now we need to link this VBA code to the combo box and then we are ready to go.
 To link the code with the combo box just right click on the box – click on Assign Macro and then choose the name of the macro you have created.